sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/label-studio.md

 ## Add GProduct to Navigation Bar

-To add Label Studio to the DCE 5.0 navigation bar, you can refer to the method in [Global Management OEM IN](../../ghippo/best-practice/oem/oem-in.md).
+To add Label Studio to the AI platform navigation bar, you can refer to the method in [Global Management OEM IN](../../ghippo/best-practice/oem/oem-in.md).
 The following example shows how to add it to the secondary navigation of AI Lab.